Dusk vs Dolphin — Twilight Princess on PC

 For Apple Silicon Mac users hitting Dusk crashes: Dolphin until #826 is patched.

 These are not mutually exclusive.
-Many people will keep Dolphin installed for the broader library and add Dusk specifically for TP.
+Many people will keep Dolphin installed for the broader library and add Dusklight specifically for TP.

 Sources